 Then I read a post from a French Illustrator named David Revoy, that post helped me clear my mind.
 Now my mind and heart were all singing in sync.

 I started preparing for the transition.
-Most of the open source apps that I found suitable for my workflow had windows builds, I downloaded them and tested them on windows.
-I converted all the files to open format wherever required, I converted my Photoshop brush tip to pngs, converted my colour swatches, shapes and other assets for the switch.
+Most of the open source applications that I found suitable for my work flow had windows builds, I downloaded them and tested them on windows.
+I converted all the files to open format wherever required, I converted my Photoshop brush tip to pngs, converted my color swatches, shapes and other assets for the switch.

 So I took a deep breath and installed (dual booted) Ubuntu 14.04 on my main desktop.